Research uptake: what is it and can it be measured?

 With more and more funders assessing the uptake of the research they fund it is important, I think, that we form an alternative and more accurate image -even if this is a less clear one.
 Maybe the following discussion points can help.
 In no particular order:

-Research uptake is not always ‘up’: Not all ideas flow ‘upwards’ to ‘policymakers’.
-For most researchers the most immediate audience is other researchers.
+Research uptake is not always ‘up’: Not all ideas flow ‘upwards’ and to ‘policymakers’.
+For most researchers the most immediate audience are other researchers.
 Ideas take time to develop and researchers need to share them with their peers first.
 As they do so, preliminary ideas, findings, research methods, tools, etc. flow in both (or more directions).
 ‘Uptake’ therefore can very well be ‘sidetake’.
 And when researchers share with other researchers they often use rather technical terms and formats, and so we should not mind it if they employ channels and tools not relevant to policymakers.

-Which should remind us that there are many researchers in policymaking roles; not all research is academic.
+This should remind us that there are many researchers in policymaking roles, too; not all research is academic.

-Uptake (or sidetake, or downtake) is unlikely to be about research findings alone: If the findings were all we cared about, then research outputs would not be more than a few paragraphs long.
+Uptake (or sidetake, or downtake) is unlikely to be about research findings alone: If the findings were all we cared about, then research outputs would not be more than a few paragraphs or bullet-points long.
 Getting there is as important, if not more important, than the findings.
 How else could we replicate experiments or check their accuracy?
-Methods, tools, the data sets collected, the analyses undertaken, etc. matter as well and are subject to uptake.
+Methods, tools, the data-sets collected, the analyses undertaken, etc. matter as well and may be subject of ‘uptake’.

 The process is important too because it help us to maintain the quality of the conversation between the different participants of any policy process.
 Without policymakers understanding where ideas come from we risk them becoming functional idiots (see Dumbing Down the Audience for a reflection on how think tanks may be contributing to this), incapable of making informed decisions, even if they have been dictated by a researcher (research based is not the same as informed decision making).

 Replication is uptake too (and so is inspiration): There is also an element of inter-generational transfer of skills that must be taken into account when we consider research uptake.
 Much of the research that goes on in universities and think tanks has the purpose of helping to train new generations of researchers.
-If all research and all communication efforts are targeted policymakers’ immediate needs what will be taught to students?
-Writing a macroeconomics textbook, a new introduction to sociology book, or similar efforts should be seen as important as putting together a policy brief.
+If all research work and all communication efforts were targeted at policymakers’ immediate needs what would be taught to students?
+Writing a ‘macroeconomics’ textbook, a new ‘introduction to sociology’ book, or similar efforts should be seen as important as putting together a policy brief.
 More important, in fact.
 The students who benefit from these research outputs are likely to have an impact on politics and policy far beyond the capacity of any single researcher or research project.

-Similarly, a significant number of studies that may look, to the layman or woman, as quite useless, as indispensable for the more practical and use inspired work they crave.
-Before we can assess the impact of a programme on a population we need to explore theories. collect data, clean the data, test the data, test the theories on the data, maybe test our assumptions, review the assumptions, etc. Each one of these can be a study on its own and each one may take days or years.
+Similarly, a significant number of studies that may look, to the layman or woman, as quite useless, are indispensable for the more practical and use-inspired work funders crave.
+Before we can quantify the impact of a programme on a population we need to explore theories, collect data, clean the data, test the data, test the theories on the data, maybe test our assumptions, review the assumptions, etc. Each one of these can be a study on its own right and each one may take days or years.
 In the end a ‘finding’ may only be arrived at after years of work during which more than one researcher may have been in charge.

 It is not just about making policy recommendations: The purpose of research at think tanks and policy research centres is not solely to recommend action.
-And researchers, even in think tanks, are more often than not influential by their capacity to help decisions makers understand a situation or problem than by attempting to inform or inspire a particular course of action.
+Researchers, even in think tanks, are more often than not influential by their capacity to help decisions makers understand a situation or problem than by attempting to inform or inspire a particular course of action.

 Setting the media agenda, or focusing policymakers attention on an issue of public interest is a crucial function of think tanks.
 Any attempt to understand uptake then needs to consider think tanks’ alternative, and important, functions: to set the agenda, to help explain a problem, to popularise ideas, educate the elites, create and maintain spaces of debate and deliberation, develop critical thinking capacities, ‘audit’ public and public institutions, etc.

-Dismissal is uptake too: Uptake is often equated with doing what the paper recommends.
+Dismissal is ‘uptake’ too: Uptake is often equated with doing what the paper or study recommends.
 But, as I have argued many times before, research does not tell us what to do: only what is going on (or has been going on, or may be going on in the future).
 It can offer alternative courses of action and assess their effects and their own likelihood.
 But the choice is ours to make.
 Research tells one of my best and smartest friends that smoking is bad for his health; but still he chooses to smoke.
-Research suggests that girls who go to all-girl schools do better academically (particularly in the sciences) than their peers in co-ed schools; who may do better socially than those in all-girl schools.
-But what is better for them, social or academic skills, is a matter of choice for their parents and not researchers.
+Research suggests that girls who go to all-girl schools do better academically (particularly in the sciences) than their peers in co-ed schools, who may do better socially than those in all-girl schools; but what is better for them, social or academic skills, is a matter of choice for their parents and not researchers.

 In both cases research is being ‘used': it is considered alongside other ‘evidence’ (e.g. anecdotal: “I know many people who smoke and live to 100″; “I did well at uni even though I went to a co-ed school”) and to appeals to tastes (“I like smoking”), tradition (“I went to that school”), values (“I do not believe in exclusive education”), etc.

-Researchers, and their funders, need to understand that by playing that particular role (to provide evidence) they have given up (in a way -they are still citizens and have a right and responsibility to participate in politics) the right to make the final choices.
-They cannot decide for smokers or other parents -for obvious reasons.
-But they also can’t decide for politicians.
-If they wanted to then they should stand for office, campaign, sue the state, etc. But they should not expect that their research work alone, and their credibility, if they have it, ought to be enough.
+Researchers, and their funders, need to understand that by playing that particular role (to provide evidence) they have given up (in a way only -they are still citizens and have a right and responsibility to participate in politics) the right to make the final choices.
+They cannot decide for smokers or other parents -for obvious reasons- but they also can’t decide for politicians.
+If they wanted to, then they should stand for office, campaign, sue the state, etc. But they should not expect that their research work alone, and their credibility, if they have it, ought to be enough.

 Still, international development funders and NGOs use them (sub-contract them) to undertake research and influence policy.
-They often base their own decisions on research done by single organisations rather than comparing multiple sources.
+They often base their own decisions on research done by a single organisation rather than comparing multiple sources.

 From Herodotus’ Histories: “In my experience, nothing is more advantageous than good planning.
 I mean, even if a set-back happens, that doesn’t alter the fact that the plan was sound; it’s just that the plan was defeated by chance.
 However, if someone who hasn’t laid his plans properly is attended by fortune, he may have had a strike of luck, but that doesn’t alter the fact that his plan was unsound.”

-Contribution is as hard to measure as attribution: I find the idea (often voiced by many in the sector) that one is able to measure the contribution of a single piece of work to a policy decision, programme or project difficult to accept.
-If we accept that attribution is impossible to measure (unless the decision is made on the basis of a consultancy, maybe) then contribution (a share or proportion of attribution) should be equally hard.
-But more importantly, in every situation (in politics, business, family life, etc.) the ultimate decision maker, who to whom we could attribute responsibility, is whoever it is that makes the choice: the choice to ask, to listen, to consider, to use, to believe, to trust, etc.
+Contribution is as hard to measure as attribution: I find the idea (often voiced by many in the sector) that one is able to measure the contribution (not attribution) of a single piece of work to a policy decision, programme or project difficult to accept.
+If we accept that attribution is impossible to measure (unless the decision is made on the basis of a consultancy, maybe) then contribution (a share or proportion of attribution) should be equally hard to measure.
+But more importantly, in every situation (in politics, business, family life, etc.) the ultimate decision maker, to whom we could attribute responsibility, is who makes the final and definitive choice: the choice to ask, to listen, to consider, to use, to believe, to trust, etc.

-Surely, think tanks can say that they played a role but little else beyond that.
-The story of change produced for the benefit of its funders should conclude: “Think tank ABC played a role in policy XYZ: it produces timely research, of good quality, and made it available to those making the decisions; for example in these ways.
+Surely, think tanks can say that they played ‘a role’ but little else beyond that.
+The story of change produced for the benefit of its funders should only conclude: “Think tank ABC played a role in policy XYZ: it produced timely research, of good quality, and made it available to those making the decisions; for example in these ways.
 Its work has been acknowledge and is appreciated.”
-If instead the story claims that think tank ABC influenced policy XYZ.. well, nobody likes a showoff; specially a dishonest one.
+If, instead, the story claims that think tank ABC influenced policy XYZ.. well, nobody likes a showoff; specially a dishonest one.

-There are no Nobel Prize winners for work done last year: Nobel Prizes (probably with the exception of the Peace Prize -but I think we can all agree that this particular one has lost a lot of credibility in the recent past) are awarded for work done years, if not decades, ago.
+There are no Nobel Prize winners for work done last year: Nobel Prizes (probably with the exception of the Peace Prize) are awarded for work done years, if not decades, ago.
 Ideas need time to mature, be tested, replicated, adopted, adapted, popularised, forgotten, rediscovered, etc. The real contribution of a body of research can only be judged in hindsight.

 It is arrogant to think otherwise.
 User fees, import substitution, cash transfers, the green revolution, private pension funds, the list goes on and on, are all ideas that are still there, ticking along, some popular some not anymore.
 But their effect will only be known when all the dust has settled and we are able to assess their overall contribution.